AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedRegressionRecommendationModel.md

-# Creating Reward-Maximization-Based Binary Recommendation Model
+# Creating Reward-Maximization-Based Regression Recommendation Model

 Hello guys!
 Today, I will be showing you on how to create a reward-maximization-based model that could predict the likelihood that the player will buy the item.